opencontainers/distribution-spec/spec.md

 The **Open Container Initiative Distribution Specification** (a.k.a.
 "OCI Distribution Spec") defines an API protocol to facilitate and standardize the distribution of content.

-While this specification is designed to be agnostic to content types, much of it is centered around the distribution of container images.
-Many of the concepts here, such as "manifests" and "digests", are originally defined in the [Open Container Initiative Image Format Specification](https://github.com/opencontainers/image-spec) (a.k.a.
-"OCI Image Spec"), and the OCI Image is considered to be the primary supported artifact type.
+While OCI Image is the most prominent, the specification is designed to be agnostic of content types.
+Concepts such as "manifests" and "digests", are currently defined in the [Open Container Initiative Image Format Specification](https://github.com/opencontainers/image-spec) (a.k.a.
+"OCI Image Spec").

-For guidance on how to apply this specification to other artifact types, please see the [Open Container Initiative Artifact Authors Guide](https://github.com/opencontainers/artifacts/blob/master/artifact-authors.md) (a.k.a.
+To support other artifact types, please see the [Open Container Initiative Artifact Authors Guide](https://github.com/opencontainers/artifacts) (a.k.a.
 "OCI Artifacts").

 ### Historical Context